 - Thirty-three states had a provision for penalties for failure to report abuse, which was significantly associated with higher investigation rates.

-- Investigation rates were almost identical between states with or without a specific definition/criterion of adult dependence or vulnerability.
+- Investigation rates were almost identical between states with or without a criterion of adult dependence or vulnerability.

-- The higher the number of abuse definitions in the regulations, the higher the substantiation rates and ratios of substantiation/investigations, as some states have one generic definition covering multiple types of abuse, and other states define each type of abuse (i.e., abandonment, emotional abuse, exploitation, neglect, physical abuse, sexual abuse).
+- The higher the number of abuse definitions in the regulations, the higher the substantiation rates and ratios of substantiation/investigations.

-- Caseworkers who only investigated elder abuse reports had a higher substantiation ratio than caseworkers assigned to both child and elder abuse work.
+- Caseworkers who investigated only elder abuse reports had a higher substantiation ratio than caseworkers assigned to child and elder abuse work.

 - A state's administrative decision to track reports of abuse led to significantly higher investigation and substantiation rates as well as substantiation ratios.

 Iowa is the only state that requires education for mandatory reporters.
-A person required to report allegations of dependent adult abuse must complete 2 hours of training within 6 months of initial employment and every 5 years thereafter (Iowa State Code, 2001).
-Comparing the investigation and substantiation rates for elder abuse allegations before and after July 1988, when Iowa statute was revised to ensure training of mandatory reporters, elder abuse investigation and substantiation rates did not change (Jogerst, Daly, Dawson, Brinig, & Schmuch, 2003).
+An individual required to report allegations of dependent adult abuse must complete 2 hours of training within 6 months of initial employment and every 5 years thereafter (IA ST § 235B.1 I.C.A. § 235B.1).
+Comparing the investigation and substantiation rates for elder abuse allegations before and after July 1988, when the Iowa statute was revised to ensure training of mandatory reporters, elder abuse investigation and substantiation rates did not change, indicating required education may not have impacted cases of abuse (Jogerst, Daly, Dawson, Brinig, & Schmuch, 2003).

-It is evident that legislation and public policy have an impact on elder abuse rates, but other interventions, specific to the type of abuse, are also beneficial.
-Approximately eight educational interventions focusing on caregivers have demonstrated utility in preventing or reducing elder abuse (Désy & Prohaska, 2008; Goodridge, Johnston, & Thomson, 1997; Hsieh et al., 2009; Pillemer & Hudson, 1993; Richardson, Kitchen, & Livingston, 2002, 2004; Uva & Guttman, 1996; Vinton, 1993).
-Educational interventions range from 1 to 8 hours and are taught by many different methods, such as one-on-one instruction, in a classroom or at a conference, or with group support.
-Improvements after educational interventions were noted by increased knowledge (Désy & Prohaska, 2008), use of assessment tools (Désy & Prohaska, 2008), improved job performance (Goodridge et al., 1997), and declines in reports of abusive actions of staff (Pillemer & Hudson, 1993).
+Although legislation and public policy impact elder abuse rates, there are other interventions specific to the type of abuse that are also beneficial.
+Approximately eight educational interventions have demonstrated use in prevention or reduction of elder abuse and have focused on caregivers (Desy & Prohaska, 2008; Goodridge, Johnston, & Thomson, 1997; Hsieh et al., 2009; Pillemer & Hudson, 1993; Richardson, Kitchen, & Livingston, 2002, 2004; Uva & Guttman, 1996; Vinton, 1993).
+Education interventions range from 1 hour to 3 days and are taught by many different methods, such as one-to-one instruction, education in a classroom or at a conference, or education with group support (Teitelman & O'Neill, 2000).
+Evidence from a systematic review indicates that interactive sessions are more beneficial than print material, providing opportunities to ask questions, engage in discussion, network, and learn from others' experiences (Alt, Nguyen, & Meurer, 2011).
+Improvements were noted by increased knowledge (Desy & Prohaska, 2008), use of assessment tools (Desy & Prohaska, 2008), improved job performance (Goodridge et al., 1997), and declines in reports of abusive actions of staff (Pillemer & Hudson, 1993).

-A meta-analysis of respite intervention studies was conducted to determine its effect on caregivers (McNally, Ben-Shlomo, & Newman, 1999).
-Twenty-nine studies were usable for analysis but because of the variety of respite interventions offered, a true meta-analysis was not possible.
-It was determined that “although caregivers often exhibit improvements in well-being during respite periods, these gains are short-lived,” suggesting the respite does not provide a long-term social support system (McNally et al., 1999, p.
+McNally, Ben-Shlomo, and Newman (1999) attempted to conduct a meta-analysis of respite intervention studies to determine its effect on caregivers.
+Twenty-nine studies were appropriate for analyses, but because of the variety of respite interventions offered, a true meta-analysis was not possible.
+The researchers determined that “although caregivers often exhibit improvements in well-being during respite periods, these gains are short-lived,” suggesting respite does not provide a long-term social support system (McNally et al., 1999, p.
 13).

-Vinton (1991) noted that abuse of women is evident across the life span, with the prevalence of spousal abuse decreasing with age.
+Vinton (1991) notes that abuse of women is evident across the life span, with the prevalence of spouse abuse decreasing with age.
 Batterer intervention programs to prevent further violence are available after the fact for individuals who stay with the perpetrator.
-However, a U.S. Department of Justice (2003) report summarizing the research literature indicates batterer intervention programs have positive results.
+However, a U.S. Department of Justice (2003) report summarizing the research literature indicated batterer intervention programs do not have positive results.

-Batterer intervention programs are established and implemented based on different theories, including: men control their partners, the batterer has errors in thinking, and battering has multiple causes.
-Thus, programs vary in their focus and include helping batterers confront their attitudes about control, learn anger management skills, use cognitive therapy, use couples therapy, or a combination of these approaches.
-In 88% of the 34 programs offering cognitive-behavioral therapy, the re-offense rates were significantly lower in the treatment groups when compared with groups receiving no treatment (U.S. Department of Justice, 2003).
+Batterer intervention programs are established and implemented based on different theories, such as men control their partners, batterer has errors in thinking, and battering has multiple causes.
+Thus, programs are different and focus on helping batterers confront their attitudes about control, learn skills in anger management, use cognitive therapy, use couples therapy, or a combination of these approaches.
+In 88% of 34 programs offering cognitive-behavioral therapy, the reoffense rates were significantly lower in treatment groups (U.S. Department of Justice, 2003).
+Batterer interventions remain marginally effective and researchers propose that adding principles of effective intervention to batterer intervention programs could be more effective (Radatz & Wright, 2016).

 Money Management Programs